Generic stabilizers in actions of simple algebraic groups: Further analysis

 \section{Further analysis}

-In this section we shall show that the remaining $p$-restricted large triples listed in Table~\ref{table: remaining triples} which do not appear in Table~\ref{table: large triple and first quadruple non-TGS} (together with two of those which do appear there) have TGS.
+In this section we shall show that each of the $p$-restricted large triples listed in Table~\ref{table: remaining triples} which does not appear in Table~\ref{table: large triple and first quadruple non-TGS} satisfies $\ssdiamevcon$ and $\udiamcon$, and thus has TGS.
 Our approach is to generalize the strategy employed in Section~\ref{sect: large triple weight string analysis}, since consideration of weight strings alone will be insufficient for our purposes.
-In most cases our aim will be to show that the triple satisfies $\ssdiamevcon$ and $\udiamcon$ (indeed, in one case we shall in fact show that it satisfies $\ssdiamevcon$ and $\udagcon$); in the two cases mentioned above we shall instead show that it satisfies $\ssdiamcon$ and $\udiamcon$.